geosolutions-it/geoserver/geoserver/doc/en/developer/source/eclipse-guide/index.rst

    .. note::

-      Showing whitespace characters can help insure that unecessary whitespace is not unintentionaly comitted.
+      Showing whitespace characters can help ensure that unnecessary whitespace is not unintentionally committed.

    .. image:: text_editors.png